The Safest Places to Work in Guelph

 Working in a Flour Mill

-Deaths a flour mills were also rare.
-Yet there were problems, and Goldie’s, as noted above, was not free of accidents.
+Deaths in flour mills were also rare.
+Yet, there were problems, and Goldie’s, as noted above, was not free of accidents.
 In February 1884, the miller at Goldie’s, Sebastian Schwalm, ruptured a blood vessel when lifting a flour barrel.
 In a later incident, a wheel belt caught and cut off his little finger.

 A more serious accident happened to a young boy, Bert Petrie in 1895.
 He had returned to work after a short illness.
 Whether he suffered from a fainting spell, was distracted or was simply inattentive for a moment, will be forever unknown.
 He was seized by the gears of the bolters, his left arm sucked inevitably into the cogwheels of the machine.
 His screams attracted the head miller, Mr. Schwalm, who rushed in and freed him.
 In one way, it was too late.
 The young man’s right arm was badly mangled.
 Flesh was also torn from the right side of his body.
 The arm was later amputated.
 Bert Petrie, the son of the late R. W. Petrie was 18 years old.